 Development is the most important thing in your puppy’s life and this product is lauded for its added DHA (for healthy brain and eye development).

 The first 2 ingredients are named meat proteins: deboned chicken and chicken meal.

 Perfect kibble size for your Pug’s flat face and thick lips.

 Wellness Core reduces gas and helps weight management.

 This stuff is the best of the best.

-Natural and high-quality ingredients help maintain your senior Pug’s immune system, shiny coat, good eyesight and a healthy heart.
+Choice ingredients help maintain your senior Pug’s defenses, shiny coat, good eyesight and a healthy heart.

 Best for Pugs with Allergies

 This Canidae dog food is stripped down to 9 ingredients.

 Less ingredients = more likely that your Pug’s allergies will disappear.